garybgenett/gary-os/README.md

 such as Windows, and [VirtualBox] is the best choice there.
 VirtualBox also runs on GNU/Linux, if desired, but it is not included in GaryOS.

-On systems with only 4GB of memory, virtualization will push system resources to the limit.
-Windows will exhaust them completely.
-Using [GRUB] to create a USB drive is a better idea in that case.
+The instructions below use 4096MB (4GB) for memory, to emulate a minimal system which meets the [Requirements].
+On systems with only 4GB of memory, virtualization will not work, and using [GRUB] to create a USB drive is the best path.

-The instructions below use 3072MB (3GB) for memory, which is the absolute minimum.
-Ideally, this should be 4096MB (4GB) or greater to best emulate an actual system which meets the [Requirements].

 **QEMU**